How Much Does Ceiling Repair Cost?

 What are the Supply Costs of Repairing a Ceiling?

 The supply costs for a ceiling repair will be determined by the scope of the project and the materials used.
-We'll talk about supply costs alone, not labour charges, so if you're doing a DIY ceiling repair, this will give you an idea of how much materials will cost on average.
+We'll talk about supply costs alone, not labour charges, to give you an idea of how much materials will cost on average.

 A 25mm x 50mm piece of timber batten will cost less than £2 a metre.